cal-weng/terminus/docs/manual/larepass/integrations.md

 2. Select **Integration** from the left sidebar.
 3. Click on the Olares Space card on the right to view details.
 4. Click **Bind**.
 This will trigger a confirmation prompt in LarePass app.
 5. Open the LarePass app.
-You should see a confirmation prompt.
+A confirmation prompt should appear.
 If not:

    a.
 Go to **Settings** > **LarePass settings** > **Integration**.